 How Much Can I Claim If I Am Involved In A Company Car Accident?

-Some people believe that if they are injured whilst in a company car, that they would not be able to claim compensation.
+Updated by Max Mitrovic on 31st March 2022.
+Welcome to our company car accident claims guide.
+Some people believe that if they are injured whilst in a company car, they would not be able to claim compensation.
 In fact, employees driving company cars are just as eligible to claim compensation as an employee driving their own vehicle for work.
-It makes no difference that the claimant doesn’t own the car, they could still claim company car compensation.
+It makes no difference that the claimant doesn’t own the car.
+They could still claim company car compensation.

 Select a section:

-- What if the other driver is uninsured or cannot be traced?
+- But what if the other driver is uninsured or cannot be traced?

 - What to do if you are involved in a company car road accident.